-- Short wings are faster, more agile and more manoeuvrable.
+- Small wings are generally faster, more agile and more manoeuvrable.
 But they compromise stability and ease of use.
 More experienced surfers will generally use a smaller wing – especially in bigger waves.

 - Larger wings are best for downwinding and learning where you need more initial lift.
 It’s important to remember in downwinding that you’re only riding a bump, not a broken wave, so you need that extra lift to stay up.